liferay-search/liferay-docs/en/user/articles/120-search/06-search-results/03-custom-filters.markdown

 [TOC levels=1-4]

 You often need to exert control over the displayed search results.
-One viable approach is to develop your own search portlets using the @product@ APIs.
+One viable approach is to develop your own search portlets using the @sharepoint@ APIs.
 That can be overkill if you just want to make a slight modification to how the search is executed, so many of the out-of-the-box search widgets give you this type of control without coding anything (Search Options, Custom Facet, and more).
 In
-@product-ver@, new widgets have been added: Sort and Custom Filter.
+@sharepoint-ver@, new widgets have been added: Sort and Custom Filter.

 With Custom Filters, you can contribute queries to the main search query, exerting control over the search results.
 Make the filter widgets visible or